-(A) The provisions of rules 3701-84-61 to 3701-84-65 of the Administrative Code are applicable to each provider of PICU services regardless of the date service was initiated.
+(A) The provisions of rules 3701-84-61 to 3701-84-65 of the Administrative Code are applicable to each provider of a pediatric intensive care service (PICU) services regardless of the date service was initiated.

-(C) The provider of a PICU service shall require that the patient's attending intensivist physician or designee be available in thirty minutes or less, on a twenty-four hour basis.
+(D) Each provider of a PICU service shall require that the a pediatric intensivist or the pediatric intensivist's designee be available in thirty minutes or less, on a twenty-four hour a day basis.

-(D) The following physicians shall be available to the PICU in less than sixty minutes on a twenty-four hour basis:
+(E) The following physicians shall be available to the PICU in less than sixty minutes on a twenty-four hour a day, seven days a week basis:

 (3) Pediatric subspecialists to include:

 (a) A pediatric critical care medicine physician (intensivist);

 (e) A gastroenterologist;